M-o-a-T/moat-kv/docs/source/tutorial.rst

 Complex data should be clean.
 Storing ``"Hello there!"`` in a value that the rest of your code expects to be an integer is likely to have unwanted effects.

-For instance, we'd like to enforce that all ``quota`` values in our site statistics are integer percentages.
+For this example, we'd like to enforce that all ``quota`` values in our site statistics are integer percentages.

 First, we define the type::